 Preparing to start your college career is daunting enough for most students without having to declare a major.
 Between getting settled at your new school, making new friends, studying and trying to stretch a single bag of noodles into a week-long meal, making the transition to college life can be difficult.
 At some point in your education, however, you're going to have to figure out just exactly what it is you want to do with your life.

 Jobs in criminology and criminal justice make for an excellent and rewarding career choice, but the question remains: what should you get a degree in?
-To help you better plan your educational path here's some helpful advice:
+To help you better plan your educational path, here's some helpful advice.

-Set Career Goals Before Choosing Your College Major
+Set Career Goals First

 Determining your career goals is perhaps the most important place to start.
 In deciding what career path you want to pursue, you can narrow down your career choices significantly.
 More than likely, you have a general idea of what direction you want to go.
 To make a better choice, do a little research.
 Learn as much as you can about the field you're interested in and find out what jobs are available and what jobs are right for you.

 Once you've got a good idea of what sort of career you want to pursue, you'll be in a better position to start working toward your degree.
-Each area of criminology and criminal justice is related, but some fields require specific skills and educational backgrounds.
+Each area of criminology and criminal justice are related, but some fields require specific skills and educational backgrounds.
 In some cases, certain degree programs may be required.
 In others, some degrees may be more appropriate or beneficial than others.
 In any case, you can never discount the importance of a college education in criminal justice.

 Make the right choice in choosing your degree.
 Your career choice will go a long way in determining your degree path.
 Here are some suggestions on what to study, depending on your career goals: